atlassian/data-center-helm-charts/docs/docs/platforms/OPENSHIFT.md

 ## Disable security context

-As an alternative, (if letting containers run as pre-defined users is not possible), set `product_name.securityContextEnabled` to `false`, for example, `confluence.securityContextEnabled: false`
+As an alternative, (if letting containers run as pre-defined users is not possible), set `product_name.securityContextEnabled` to `false`, for example, `confluence.securityContextEnabled: false`.
 As a result the container will start as a user with an OpenShift generated ID.
 You will also need to disable NFS permission fixer init container as it start as root.
-Set `volumes.sharedHome.nfsPermissionFixer.enabled=false` to false.
+Set `volumes.sharedHome.nfsPermissionFixer.enabled` to false.

 ## Permission issues